SohOjiambo/SohOjiambo-alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script changing file permissions
+a script that sets a file mode as another file